 Table 3 APIs to be changed

-The changes above may not be optimal for the SPI transfer performance because the primary target is to keep the code structure working on different platforms.
+The changes in Table 3 may not be optimal for the SPI transfer performance because the primary target is to keep the code structure working on different platforms.
 Users are encouraged to read the code thoroughly and optimize the transfer performance by sending more data for each SPI transaction.

 ESD Interrupt handling example